tdreyno/awardwinningfjords/source/2012/10/01/how-do-i-animate.html.markdown

 ---
-title: "How Do I: Animate"
+title: !
+'How Do I: Animate'
+blog_editor_id: 9
 ---

 This is the first piece in a series of "How Do I" articles.
 Since that phrase can be taken multiple ways, let me explain: this is how I, Thomas Reynolds, accompish certain tasks.
 This isn't about comparing multiple technique or even justifying my prefered approach.
 This is a brain dump.